-- 1. Written permission from the parent or guardian for the student to take the medication. - 2.
-A healthcare provider's verification of the necessity for medication, name of medication, dosage, time or intervals at which it is to be taken, duration, and possible side effects.
-All prescription and non-prescription medication will be kept in the school nurse's office.
+- 1. A healthcare provider's verification of the necessity for prescribed medication, name of medication, dosage, time or intervals at which it is to be taken, duration, and possible side effects.
+All prescription and non-prescription medication must be kept in the school nurse's office; - 2.
+Accurate records of the medication given will be kept in the student's file; - 3.
+Students are not permitted to share over-the-counter or prescription medication with other students.